 No once you have been awarded your grant by SUSI a file will be sent to the grants officer in WIT to be verified, the file is then returned to SUSI.
 WIT will then issue an invoice to SUSI for student fees to be paid directly to WIT, once payment is received by WIT student accounts will then be updated to state a student is a fully registered student.

-Yes you will be allowed to register without paying fee once you can provide proof on registration day that you have applied to SUSI for a grant.
+Yes you will be allowed to register without paying fees once you can provide proof that you have applied to SUSI for a grant on your Orientation day.
 E.g. Email /letter proof of submitting your grant application to SUSI.
-The €15 WITCARD fee must be paid prior to registration day.
+The €15 WITCARD fee must be paid duting your online registration.
+Details will be emailed shortly after you receive your offer through the CAO.

 Students applying to SUSI will be paid their maintenance on a monthly basis (nine instalments) by electronic funds transfer from SUSI straight into your nominated bank account.
 The Student Contribution /tuition element of the fee grant will be paid directly to WIT on your behalf.